-The proposed mine site and access road and water pipeline are subject to separate referrals (Winchester South Project - Mine Site and Access Road Referral and Winchester South Project - Water Supply Pipeline Referral).
+The proposed mine site and access road and electricity transmission line (ETL) are subject to separate referrals (Winchester South Project - Mine Site and Access Road Referral and Winchester South Project - Water Supply Pipeline Referral).

 Further background information is available in the Initial Advice Statement (IAS) (attached) that was submitted to the Coordinator-General for determination of the Action as a Coordinated Project.